abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 foundational—meditation—simply becomes a pastime.
 When that happens it’s tragic, and we need to do our utmost to cut it off.

 To cut it off requires being aware of it.
-In the sutta “Without Blemishes,” the Buddha points to the case where a person with a blemish “understands as it actually is, ‘I have a blemish in myself.’”
+In the Anangaṇa Sutta—Without Blemishes—the Buddha points to the case where a person with a blemish “understands as it actually is, ‘I have a blemish in myself’” (MN 5).
 He has a blemish and *knows* he has a blemish, and therefore can be expected to exert himself to abandon that blemish.
-But a person who doesn’t realize he has a blemish is not likely to do anything about it (MN 5).
+But a person who doesn’t realize he has a blemish is not likely to do anything about it.
 So this is the starting point—being able to recognize a defilement as a defilement, being able to call it that.
 That’s step one.
 Step two is to work with it.